What Does Antimicrobial Mean? Agents, Resistance, and Products, Explained

 Today, there are soaps, mouthwashes, fabrics, underwear, socks, and many other products that may have bacteria and virus-killing properties.
 Hand sanitizer is perhaps the most common one, but there is also body wash, toothbrushes, and many more.

-Here at Silicone Gear, we specialize in antimicrobial iPhone cases and door knob covers.
+We are pleased to announce that we will soon be releasing antimicrobial door handle covers.
 These silicone products are infused with micronized silver, which we have had third-party lab tested to check its effectiveness against germs.
 We chose to make these two products given the current state of world health and because these are two of the most frequently touched household items.

 7 Examples of Antimicrobial Agents